kilipan/nasin-toki/README.md

 "The person builds and breaks houses and tools in the field by means of their hands."

 We can often resolve the ambiguity by restructuring, depending on what is really meant:
-`jan li pali e tomo lon ma li pakala e ilo kepeken luka` ("The person builds a house in the field and breaks tools using their hands.")
+`jan li pali e tomo lon ma li pakala e ilo kepeken luka` - "The person builds a house in the field and breaks tools using their hands."
-`jan li pali e tomo e ilo kepeken luka li pakala e ona lon ma` ("The person builds houses and tools using their hands and breaks them in the field.")
+`jan li pali e tomo e ilo kepeken luka li pakala e ona lon ma` - "The person builds houses and tools using their hands and breaks them in the field."

 ## questions